slyd0g/pwnVNC/README.md

 # pwnVNC
 This script was written on Debian Jessie 8 and requires OS commands.
-Tweak the os commands to your specific OS.
+If you want this to run on other OS, adjust the OS command that echo's current index to a file and the OS command that performs the VNC snapshot.

-Input: List of IPv4 addresses
+#Input: List of IPv4 addresses

-Output: Snapshots of anyone running a VNC session without any form of authentication
+#Output: Snapshots of anyone running a VNC session without any form of authentication

 Usage:  <a href= "https://github.com/shamun/vncsnapshot">vncsnapshot</a> must be installed and in the user's path